 Now, once you have inserts and dividers, your planner is pretty much set up.
 However, there are a lot of fun accessories you can get for your planner, too.
 You can dress it up with planner charms, fun embroidered paper clips, like those shown on my planner, and more.
 For clips, I highly recommend Lady Bug on a Pug on Etsy.
 You can see other planner clips on Etsy, here, too.

 Another common question is- what size planner stickers do I use with my inserts?
 One thing to look for when you are purchasing inserts for your planner is if they are compatible with Erin Condren sized planner stickers.
-Our half letter weekly vertical inserts are sized to fit the Erin Condren stickers since those are the most commonly sized stickers that you can find.
 You can get Erin Condren planner stickers on Etsy to decorate your planner and plan creatively.
+We have lots of cute options in our shop!
 Of course, smaller sized stickers will all work with our inserts.
 If you have any questions about the sizes of our inserts or what stickers will work, don’t hesitate to reach out to me over on Etsy.